charanrayasam/Money-Mate/README.md

 Request a loan (no credit check needed, lucky you).<br>
 Close your account if you’re done playing around.<br>
 Wait too long?
 You’ll be logged out automatically!<br>

+🛠️ This project was created as part of the JavaScript course by Jonas Schmedtmann.